capitalsossick/alx-system_engineering-devops/0x00-shell_basics/README.md

-write a script that create a directory name task 6
+write a script that move betty to TMP directory